 Atlanta may see a first: Tonight thousands of people may come to a candlelight vigil for a grocery store.
 "Murder Kroger" as it's known closes its door tomorrow, October 28 after serving Ponce de Leon Avenue for three decades.
 GPB's Stephen Fowler was live at "Murder Kroger" in the shadow of Ponce City Market.

 Rickey Bevington: So let's begin with why many Atlantans call this supermarket "Murder Kroger."

 Stephen Fowler: Murder Kroger.
 It's been the subject of articles, songs, and even its own Wikipedia page.
 In 1991 a woman was shot and killed in the parking lot.
 The AJC then called it "Scary Kroger," but eventually it morphed into "Murder" instead.

 In 2002 someone found a dead body in the parking lot.
 Most recently a man was shot outside the building in 2015 where he later died.
-So it's not exactly a death trap to go buy some sugar but like Atlanta traffic and anything named Peachtree.
+So it's not exactly a death trap to go buy some sugar, but like Atlanta traffic and anything named Peachtree, the name stuck.